History of Mark Kelly in Timeline

 In February 2003, the Space Shuttle Columbia was lost.

-In 2003, Mark Kelly met U.S. Representative Gabby Giffords on a trip to China as part of a trade mission sponsored by the National Committee on U.S.–China Relations.
+In 2003, Mark Kelly met Gabby Giffords on a trip to China as part of a trade mission sponsored by the National Committee on U.S.–China Relations.

 In 2004, Mark Kelly divorced Amelia Victoria Babis.
-They had two daughters, Claudia and Claire Kelly.
+They have two daughters, Claudia and Claire Kelly.

 July 2006: Piloted STS-121 Discovery

-In July 2006, Mark Kelly piloted STS-121 Discovery, which was the second "Return to Flight" mission after the loss of Columbia in February 2003.
-STS-121 became the first shuttle mission to launch on the Fourth of July.
+In July 2006, Mark Kelly piloted STS-121 Discovery, the second "Return to Flight" mission after the loss of Columbia.
+It launched on the Fourth of July due to weather delays.

 2006: Piloted STS-121

-On November 10, 2007, Mark Kelly married U.S. Representative Gabby Giffords in Tucson, Arizona.
-The ceremony was attended by his STS-124 shuttle crew and former Secretary of Labor Robert Reich.
+On November 10, 2007, Mark Kelly married U.S. Representative Gabby Giffords in a ceremony presided over by Rabbi Stephanie Aaron.

 2008: Commanded STS-124